Topics Map > Active Learning > Physically-Distanced Classroom Activities

 - If necessary, grant the other students in the group access to the document by selecting Share and adding their UW-Madison Google Apps account names.

-- The Chat feature won't be available if you're the only one in the file.
+- The Chat feature will not be available if you are the only one in the file.

 - Enter your message in the Chat box.

-- When you’re finished, at the top right of the chat window, select Close.
+- When you are finished, at the top right of the chat window, select Close.

 - Note: All chats in Google Docs, Sheets, and Slides include anyone viewing the file.
-The chats aren't saved.
+The chats are not saved.

 Chat Feature - Mobile Devices